PhD Comprehensive Exam

 1. Within 18-24 months of registering, a PhD candidate must take the PhD comprehensive Examination.

 2. The purpose of the examination is to ascertain whether the proposed topic is suitable for a PhD thesis and whether the candidate is capable of carrying out the work required to successfully complete the PhD degree.
 Suitability relates largely to the possibility of making original and significant contributions.
 Capability relates largely to knowledge and understanding of material in the subject area of the proposal as well as areas related to it that affect the proposed research.
+Additionally, the proposal must meet the SBME guidelines for a project that is sufficiently grounded in biomedical engineering.

 3. The examination consists of the presentation of the proposal for the thesis work, followed by questions from the examining committee.
 The questions are to address both the specific research topic and topics related to the general subject area of the proposal.